Food City Jobs in Supermarket and Grocery Retail Sector

 Truck Driver

 For those who like being on the road and prefer to find something outside the store, truck driving jobs are available through the company’s supply chain.
 These drivers move goods from warehouses to stores and are super important for keeping shelves stocked.
 If you have a commercial driver’s license, this can be a great career path with solid pay and routine routes.
-Most deliveries are local or regional, so you’re not out for weeks at a time like some long-haul drivers.
-The job comes at its own pace and usually doesn’t involve customer interaction, which makes it a good fit for people who enjoy solo work.

 • Must have a valid CDL license